 By contrast, beach cleaners that rely on vibration systems, screens, or electronic controls often require more frequent part replacements and diagnostic service, increasing both downtime and cost.

-Ultimately, with proper care, a well-built beach cleaner can operate for 15 to 25 years or more.
+Ultimately, with proper care, a well-built beach cleaner, like the Surf Rake, can operate consistently for 15 years or more.

 Many municipalities still use machines purchased decades ago that continue to perform reliably with basic annual servicing.